-In the context of the EU Taxonomy Regulation (Regulation (EU) 2020/852), the MSEG has obtained a distinct advisory role in respect to the EU Taxonomy.
+In the context of the EU Taxonomy Regulation (Regulation (EU) 2020/852), the MSEG has been given a distinct advisory role with respect to the EU Taxonomy.

 Further information on the MSEG is available on the European Commission Register of Commission Expert Groups and similar entities.

 On the margins of the International Monetary Fund (IMF)/World Bank annual meetings in Washington DC on 18 October 2019, the EU – together with relevant authorities from Argentina, Canada, Chile, China, India, Kenya and Morocco – launched the International platform on sustainable finance (IPSF).
 Since then, more countries have joined the platform..

 The ultimate objective of the IPSF is to help get more private capital being invested in environmentally sustainable investments.
 The IPSF is a forum designed to strengthen international cooperation and, where appropriate, coordination when it comes to approaches taken and initiatives launched for capital markets (such as taxonomies, disclosures, standards and labels).
 These sorts of initiatives are vital for private investors who want to be able to identify environmentally sustainable investment opportunities globally.